-Lucinda has worked as a research assistant at the Blavatnik School of Government for the Building Integrity Programme since 2017, and previously for the Pathways for Prosperity Commission in 2018.
+Lucinda worked as a research assistant at the Blavatnik School of Government for the Building Integrity Programme since 2017, and previously for the Pathways for Prosperity Commission in 2018.

-Prior to commencing at Oxford, Lucinda was a teaching associate at the School of Social Sciences at Monash University where she taught IR theory and foreign policy courses from first to third year of the international relations major.
+Prior to commencing her MPhil at Oxford, Lucinda was a teaching associate at the School of Social Sciences at Monash University where she taught IR theory and foreign policy courses from first to third year of the international relations major.

 Clarendon Fund Scholarship 2016-2020